often feels like a heaviness or tightness in the chest, and this may spread

 Krill oil contains omega-3 fatty acids and vitamin D, both of which are vital for a healthy heart and blood vessels.
 Take 1000 mg per day.

-Lettuce contains high levels of vitamin A and potassium protects the heart.
+Lettuce contains high levels of vitamin A and potassium which protects the heart.

 Maqui berry is a Chilean 'super fruit' which contains the highest amount of antioxidants and anti inflammatory compounds than any other known natural food.
 It also contains a high amount of compounds which boost metabolism, reduce blood sugar, blood pressure and LDL cholesterol.
 Regular consumption can also help to reduce weight dramatically.